-Now since, the vertices $v$ and $w$ have exactly 1 common neighbor in the graph $G$, therefore $f(v)=g(v)$ and $f(w)=g(w)$ have exactly 1 common neighbor in the graph $G$.
-This follows that $dim(g(v) \cap g(w))=k-1$, and hence $g(v)$ and $g(w)$ are adjacent vertices in the Grassmann graph $G_1$. \\ We now conclude that the graph $G_1$ is an attached graph to the graph $G$.\
+Now since the vertices $v$ and $w$ have exactly 1 common neighbor in the graph $G$, therefore $f(v)=g(v)$ and $f(w)=g(w)$ have exactly 1 common neighbor in the graph $G$.
+It follows that $dim(g(v) \cap g(w))=k-1$, and hence $g(v)$ and $g(w)$ are adjacent vertices in the Grassmann graph $G_1$. \\ We now conclude that the graph $G_1$ is a faithful representation of the graph $G$.\